Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: Preliminaries

-where the limit is taken over all open neighborhoods of $t$. \end{prop} When we consider germs of sections of $\mathcal{F}^p_{Y/T}$, we usually apply the isomorphism from Proposition \ref{prop:homology_sheaf} above implicitly without mention as long as no confusion can arise.\\ The sheaves from Definition \ref{defn:homology_sheaf_over_T} play an important role for the analytical continuation of functions defined by integrals in our setup.
-In fact the extension of local sections to larger domains in these sheaves correspond directly to an analytic continuation as we will see in the next Subsection.
+where the limit is taken over all open neighborhoods of $t$. \end{proposition} When we consider germs of sections of $\mathcal{F}^p_{Y/T}$, we usually apply the isomorphism from Proposition \ref{prop:homology_sheaf} above implicitly without mention as long as no confusion can arise.\\ The sheaves from Definition \ref{defn:homology_sheaf_over_T} play an important role for the analytical continuation of functions defined by integrals in our setup.
+In fact, the extension of local sections to larger domains in these sheaves corresponds directly to analytic continuations as we will see in the next Subsection.